Though nearly all babies are born with flat feet, about 20% of children do not develop arches in their feet as they get older.

 Read on to learn more about why flat feet treatment is so important, and where you can go at podiatry practice in Clifton to get the level of personalized care and attention that every child deserves.

 If your child frequently complains of pain in the foot and heel — especially after exercising — they may have flat feet.
-The same thing goes if you notice swelling in the ankle or even calluses on your child’s foot.
+The same thing goes if you to notice swelling in the ankle or even calluses on your child’s foot.

 So, why is it so important to get treatment for flat feet — aside from, of course, the fact that your child is in pain?